arpitm859/Road-App/README.md

 # How to run the project?

-1. Clone the Github repository </br>
+1. Clone the Github repository. </br>
-2. On your local machine, start two terminals </br>
+2. On your local machine, start two terminals: </br>
     > In the first terminal, run the following commands:
     ```
       npm install